promcon/website/content/2019-munich/schedule.md

     <td>9:30</td>
     <td>
       <a href="/2019-munich/talks/prometheus-at-prezi-replacing-10-years-of-anti-patterns">
-        Prometheus at Prezi: replacing 10 years of anti-patterns
+        Prometheus at Prezi: Replacing 10 Years of Anti-patterns
       </a>
     </td>
     <td>